 Additional requirements include:

-Applicants, prior to submitting their UCAS application, must complete a Clinical Visit Form and return it to the Admissions Unit.
+Applicants must complete a Clinical Visit Form separately, and prior to, their UCAS application, and return it to the Admissions Unit.